omkarsjethe/PowerBi-Projects/README.md

 ## Contributing

 - **Contributions Welcome:** We welcome your contributions to enhance existing dashboards or propose new ideas.
 Please refer to the [Contribution Guidelines](CONTRIBUTING.md) for seamless collaboration.

 ---

-## Usage Permissions

-- **Open for Exploration:** The dashboards in this repository are open for exploration and utilization.
-Please review the [MIT License]([LICENSE](https://github.com/virajbhutada/PowerBI-Decision-Analytics/blob/main/LICENSE)) for details on permissions.

----

-## Report Issues

-If you encounter any issues or have suggestions, we encourage you to open an issue on the [Issue Tracker](https://github.com/virajbhutada/PowerBI_Decision-Analytics/issues).
-Your feedback is invaluable and contributes to the ongoing improvement of this project.

----